 In the context of multi-robot applications, such as our own, ROS enables their development in two ways.
-In a more centralized approach, different namespaces can be used to establish the individual robot simulations, running on the same underlying rosmaster process, depicted in Figure 2, which due to its simplicity is a more convenient approach in simulation.
+In a more centralized approach, different namespaces can be used to establish the individual robot simulations, running on the same underlying rosmaster process which due to its simplicity is a more convenient approach in simulation.
+Figure 2 illustrates this concept.